cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/delete.md

 * It is in the past.
 UiTinVlaanderen and other online calendars will hide it automatically once it has passed.
 * It is cancelled or postponed.
 You should instead [mark it as cancelled or postponed in UiTdatabank](./status.md).
+* There are no more tickets/reservations available.
+You should instead [mark it as fully booked](./booking-availability.md).

 Note that when you delete an event, it is not actually deleted but its `workflowStatus` property will be set to `DELETED`.
 This will hide it from UiTinVlaanderen, other online calendars, and the UiTdatabank search page.
 You can learn more about the `workflowStatus` property in the guide about [publishing an event](./publish.md).